 Faculty Advising Guide

 As an Academic advisor, you will interact with many students who have disabilities.
 If they share their disability with you, be sure to recommend that they connect with Disability Services to submit documentation and arrange accommodations for their classes.
 During your advising session, encourage the student to keep a positive perspective and try not to assume that they need assistance; ask them what they think they may need from you in the academic setting.
 Some of the areas in which you can clarify options include:

 Explain about add/drop and pass/fail options and time frames.

 Some students have had a waiver of Foreign Language in high school.
-Advise them to not register for a Foreign Language course and meet with Disability Services regarding eligibility to substitute courses.
+Advise them to not register for a Foreign Language course and meet with Accessibility Services regarding eligibility to substitute courses.

 Number of courses